-When comparing Mailbird 2.0 vs Mailspring, the Slant community recommends Mailbird 2.0 for most people.
+When comparing Mailbird 2.0 vs Mailspring, the Slant community recommends Mailspring for most people.
 In the question“What are the best e-mail clients for Windows?”
-Mailbird 2.0 is ranked 4th while Mailspring is ranked 5th.
+Mailspring is ranked 4th while Mailbird 2.0 is ranked 5th.
+The most important reason people chose Mailspring is:

 Ranked in these QuestionsQuestion Ranking